 Things can also be understood through negativity.
 Acknowledging the negative, what things are not or do not contain, or have not been defined as, is also significant.
 When thinking acknowledges something beyond positive definitions, the understanding of things remains more open-ended.
 This gives room for different points of view.
 Negative understanding has thus the tendency to avoid becoming a closed system (6).

 Adorno argues that however dynamic a system might be conceived as, as long as it defines its contents positively, it becomes finite and static: closed systems are bound to be finished (6).
 When something is finished there is no more need to discover or progress.
-What is already found provides the necessary satisfaction and there is no need to question the foundations of whatever is considered as the truth at any time.
+What is already discovered is found satisfactory and there is thus no need to question the foundations of whatever is considered as the truth at any time.

 Let us further illuminate the problem of a closed system in physiotherapy by this following example.